orbitalquark/textadept/docs/api.md

 3. Replace *n*-based Lua and Shell transforms with [placeholder transforms](#transforms).
 You can add your own transform function to [`textadept.snippets.transform_methods`](#textadept.snippets.transform_methods) if you need to.
-4. Replace bare Lua and Shell transforms with interpolated shell code.
-If you have a Lua interpreter installed, you can use `` `lua -e 'Lua code'` `` if necessary.
+4. Replace bare Lua and Shell transforms with interpolated Lua and shell code.
 5. Substitute "%*n*{*items*}" choice placeholders with "${*n*\|*items*\|}".